rekhaselvan01/my-first-portfolio/README.md

 the resume links correctly downloads the resume.

 When you click on the first image, it takes to my github repository representing my first deployed app..

+Screenshot: The screenshot for first version and second version are available in the foler fld-screenshot.

 **************************

 Second and final version: